ARTICLE I – NAME

-Regular membership is institutional.
-A regular member institution is defined as a non-profit organization of higher education that has academic autonomy and typically is located in the Atlantic provinces.
+- be granted to an institution that is defined as a non-profit organization of higher education that has academic autonomy.
 The level of autonomy should be evident within the governance guidelines of the organization, usually stated within its academic Calendar.
 Should the matter of autonomy be unclear or in dispute, (i.e. campuses within larger systems that operate with significant levels of independence within the organizational structure) the Executive will make a recommendation to the Association.
-All campuses of dual or multi-campus member institutions will be included in the Association’s membership list.
-Only individuals associated with Regular Membership will be eligible to hold office in the Association.
-Application for a Regular Membership shall be made by submitting the information indicated on the AARAO Regular Membership Form to the Executive (Appendix A).
-The Executive will make a decision and will communicate that decision to the membership and give the membership 30 days to respond.
+All campuses of dual or multi-campus member institutions will be included in the Association’s membership list;

 SECTION IV – Corporate Membership

 - be granted to those ‘for-profit’ organizations that provide educational services and/or products which complement or assist those offered by the Association;

 - in some cases, be solicited by the Executive Committee if potential applicants are deemed appropriate by the Association;